Home / 2022-23 Public Workshops

 • Developing robust models

-• Promote inclusion thorugh models and questions
+• Promote inclusion through models and questions

 • Incorporating key process skills into activity questions